nexusalf/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 ## 5. Familiarize yourself with the Spryker architecture

 As a developer, the Spryker structure is the first thing you need to know to extend the core functionality.
-To familiarize yourself with the Spryker architecture, different parts of the Client, Shared, Zed and Yves folders and their different layers, see the following articles:
+To familiarize yourself with the Spryker architecture, different parts of the Client, Shared, Zed and Yves folders, and their different layers, see the following articles:

 * [Conceptual overview](/docs/scos/dev/architecture/conceptual-overview.html): to learn about application layers and code structure.
 * [Modules and layers](/docs/scos/dev/architecture/modules-and-layers.html): to learn about layers and how various functionality is encapsulated in modules.